 Coast Guard has freed 3 crew members from capsized cargo ship; efforts to save 4th ongoing: officials

 The Coast Guard has so far freed three of the four crew members stuck in a capsized South Korea-owned cargo ship off the Georgia coast, officials said at a Monday afternoon news conference.
-Efforts to save the fourth are continuing.
+Efforts to save the fourth, who is trapped on another deck, are continuing.

 Earlier Monday, rescuers made contact with the four crew members stuck inside the South Korea-owned cargo ship that overturned and caught fire near a major port in Georgia over the weekend, the U.S. Coast Guard said.